Filter

 Message Prescaling

-Message prescaling can be used to decrease the number of logged messages for a given message ID.
+Message prescaling can be used to reduce the number of received messages for a given message ID.
 Prescaling is applied to the messages accepted by the associated filter.
 The list of filters can be assigned a mixture of prescaler types.

 Applying filters can dramatically reduce log file size, resulting in prolonged offline logging and reduced data transfer time and size.